Top Paying Med Tech Jobs with an Associate's Degree (2025-2026)

 Medical laboratory technicians, sometimes referred to as MLTs, are a laboratory’s jack-of-all-trades, performing various laboratory tests that can aid in treating and diagnosing various conditions.
 Often working under the direction of medical laboratory technologists, their typical duties can include analyzing bodily fluids, operating sophisticated laboratory equipment, logging test results and patient data, and discussing their findings with laboratory technologists and physicians.

 Degree programs for this career will often cover clinical chemistry, urinalysis, hematology, microbiology, immunology, and immunohematology.
-The BLS (2022) projects there will be over 21,800 new jobs for clinical laboratory technicians between 2021 and 2021, with a growth rate of 7 percent.
+The BLS (2025) projects there will be 18,200 new jobs for clinical laboratory technicians between 2023 and 2023, with a growth rate of 5 percent.

-- Sample Program: Keiser University (Fort Lauderdale and Orlando, FL)
+• Sample Program: Keiser University (Fort Lauderdale, FL; Orlando, FL; Clearwater, FL)

 Surgical Technologist